vivekrmk/Encrytion-for-Kids/readme.txt

-           Nice to note that- how you put the holes on the square board matters- when you rotate, you span the whoe board!
+           Nice to note that- how you put the holes on the square board matters- when you rotate, you should span the whole board!

          Something like the linear Algebra basis? ;P